SarodYatawatta/calibration-pytorch-test/README.md

 # Radio interferometric calibration with PyTorch
 This is a simple example to compare popular optimizers used in deep learning (Adam etc.) with stochastic LBFGS.

 The stochastic LBFGS optimizer is provided with the code.
-Further details are given [in this paper](https://ieeexplore.ieee.org/document/8755567).
+Further details are given [in this paper](https://ieeexplore.ieee.org/document/8755567) and [also this](https://arxiv.org/abs/2003.00986).
 Also see [this introduction](http://sagecal.sourceforge.net/pytorch/index.html).

 Files included are: